akintewe/Chain-Finance/APP_STORE_REVIEW_NOTES.md

 - **Restrictions**: Services are limited to jurisdictions where we have appropriate licensing
 - **Compliance**: We comply with local financial regulations in each market

-### Third-Party Exchange Partnerships
-We partner with established, licensed cryptocurrency exchanges:
-- **Binance API**: For cryptocurrency trading and price data
-- **Coinbase API**: For additional trading options
-- **Other licensed exchanges**: For comprehensive market coverage

 ### Regulatory Compliance